 More exterior views:

-1925 - A superb view of the Beverly's facade as the theatre nears completion.
-It's from Marc Wanamaker's Bison Archives via the Beverly Hills Historical Society and Beverly Hills Heritage.
+1925 - The theatre nears completion.
+The photo is from Marc Wanamaker's Bison Archives via the Beverly Hills Historical Society and Beverly Hills Heritage.

 1925 - A look at the theatre running "The Coast of Folly" with Gloria Swanson, a September release.
 The Keystone photo appears on the Water and Power Associates Museum page "Early L.A.
 Buildings (1900-1925) page 3."